Best Places To Retire In 2025 Free Report

 It is also a suitable destination for families with young children thanks to the many international schools in Beijing.

 Beijing can offer you things that China’s smaller cities cannot.
-The public transport system in Beijing for example, is excellent, and its health care clinics are some of the best in the world.
-Culturally, Beijing has lots of museums, art galleries, cinemas, and music venues, exhibiting works from artists from all over the world.
+For example, the public transport system in Beijing is excellent, and its health care clinics are some of the best in the world.

 Beijing has beautiful parks where locals and expats alike enjoy exercising, going for walks, playing sports, or simply chatting on a park bench with friends.